sybrew/emoji-settings/readme.txt

 * Tested up to WP 4.4.0

 = 1.0.5 =
 * Fixed: New WordPress installations (4.3 and up) don't have the option to turn off smileys.
-This leads to incorrect character encoding of smiley abbrevations, like :) and :D. Therefor the whole function to encode characters will be removed if emoji's are set to disabled.
+Those before now have incorrect character encoding of smiley abbreviations, like :) and :D, when emojis are disabled.
+So, when you disable emojis, smilies will also be disabled.
-* Fixed: Old WordPress installations with WordPress 4.3 and up will automatically set the smileys to off if Emoji support is disabled for the same reason as above.
-This only has effect after updating the page for the first time.
+* Improved: When disabling emojis, the smilies setting will also be disabled to reflect the workings of this plugin visually.

 = 1.0.4 =
-* This plugin now supports PHP 5.2 and up
+* This plugin now supports PHP 5.2 and up.

 = 1.0.3 =
-* Now correctly removes scripts from admin pages
+* Now correctly removes scripts from admin pages.

 = 1.0.2 =
-* Fixed option call priority
+* Fixed option call priority.

 = 1.0.1 =
-* Fixed html in option page
+* Fixed HTML on the options page.
-* Added filter 'the_emoji_options', read "Other Notes" for more information and usage
+* Added filter `the_emoji_options`.

 = 1.0.0 =
 * Initial Release

-== Other Notes ==

-= Filters =

-There are two filters for this plugin,
-One filter disables the plugin completely, the other filter changes the default settings of Emoji Settings.

-Add any of these filter functions to your theme functions.php or template file, or a seperate plugin.

-`//* Prevent the plugin from loading add_action( 'plugins_loaded', 'my_emoji_settings_disable', 4 );
-function my_emoji_settings_disable() {
-	add_filter( 'cw_emoji_settings_load', '__return_false' );
-}`

-`//* Modify Default Emoji settings, example add_filter( 'the_emoji_options', 'my_default_emoji_settings' );
-function my_default_emoji_settings( $options ) {

-	// Set this to 1 or 0 to enable or disable Emoji output by default.
-Great for multisite installations.
-	// Default is 1.
-	$options['default'] = '0';

-	return $options;
-}`

-`//* Override the emoji setting and disable output, example add_filter( 'the_emoji_options', 'my_disable_emoji' );
-function my_disable_emoji( $options ) {
-	// Set this to true to disable emoji output anyway regardless of other settings.
-Set to false to rely on the option in the Writing Settings page.
-	// Default is false
-	// Example: Disable emojis on home page regardless of settings.
-	$options['disable'] = true;

-	return $options;
-}`

-`//* Override the emoji setting and enable output, example add_filter( 'the_emoji_options', 'my_postpage_emoji_function' );
-function my_postpage_emoji_function( $options ) {
-	// Set this to true to enable emoji output anyway.
-Set to false to rely on the option in the Writing Settings page.
-	// Default is false
-	// Example: Enable emoji's on Post type pages regardless of settings.
-	$options['enable'] = true;

-	return $options;
-}`